 These salted cabbages are commonly known as “addictive” or “yamitsuki” (やみつき)” cabbage and are served in izakaya restaurants and yakiniku restaurants (where beer drinkers tend to go).

-Ebi Mayo (Fried Shrimp in Mayonnaise Sauce)
+16. Ebi Mayo (Fried Shrimp in Mayonnaise Sauce)

-Although Ebi Mayo can be considered as main dish, a lot of Izakayas would have this on their menus.
-Ebi Mayo is a simple shrimp dish that is usually fried and then coated in a seasoned mayonnaise based sauce.
-The word “ebi” (エビ) is the Japanese word for prawn and usually tiger prawns or king prawns are used for this dish.
+Although Ebi Mayo can be considered the main dish, many Izakayas would have this on their menus.
+Ebi Mayo is a simple shrimp dish usually fried and then coated in a seasoned mayonnaise-based sauce.
+The word “ebi” (エビ) is the Japanese word for prawn, and usually, tiger prawns or king prawns are used for this dish.

 With my recipe, I used beer batter to make it lighter and crispier!

-Saizeriya’s Karami Chicken
+17. Saizeriya’s Karami Chicken

 If you’ve ever been to Saizeriya in Japan, you know Karami Chicken is “The Snack”.
-Karami chicken (辛味チキン) is one of the most loved dishes at Japanese-Italian family restaurants “Saizeriya (サイゼリヤ)” In fact, karami chicken is nothing to do with Italian cuisine, it's more like Buffalo wings.
+Karami chicken (辛味チキン) is one of the most loved dishes at Japanese-Italian family restaurants “Saizeriya (サイゼリヤ)” In fact, karami chicken is nothing to do with Italian cuisine.
+It’s more like Buffalo wings.

-Tako to Kyuri no Sunomono (Octopus and Cucumber Salad)
+18. Tako to Kyuri no Sunomono (Octopus and Cucumber Salad)

-Salmon Ochazuke (Japanese Tea on Rice)
+20. Salmon Ochazuke (Japanese Tea on Rice)

 Ochazuke (お茶漬け) is a simple dish made by pouring hot tea over cooked rice and adding a variety of toppings.
 It’s a quick and easy dish to make and a common way to use up left over ingredients.

-Niratama (Garlic Chive and Egg)
+21. Niratama (Garlic Chive and Egg)